shruthits02/SQL_PROJECT/README.md

 This SQL query calculates various statistical measures for the "rental_duration" column in the "film" table, including the maximum, minimum, average, and standard deviation.

 **7.**
+This SQL query retrieves the top 5 countries with the highest number of cities in a descending order based on the count of cities.
 ```
 SELECT country.country, COUNT(city.city) AS city_count
 FROM city